University of Leicester: What it's really like

 What is the University of Leicester?

-The University of Leicester is a medium-sized university, so there are about 12,500 students here.
-Over 100 nationalities are represented by our students.
+The University of Leicester is a medium-sized uni.
+There are about 12,500 students here, with over 100 nationalities.

-The university is located right in the middle of the UK; a fun fact is that it's nearer to space than it is to the sea!
+The uni is located right in the middle of the UK.
+A fun fact is that it's nearer to space than it is to the sea!

-There are three academic colleges at the university - Life sciences; Science and engineering; and Social sciences, arts, and humanities - so these are the types of subjects you can study.
+There are three academic colleges: Life sciences; Science and engineering; and Social sciences, arts, and humanities.
+So these are the types of subjects you can study here.

 Why apply to Leicester?

 We always get commented on for our friendliness, whether it’s on an open day, in a survey, or from students on their arrival.
-The way a university makes you feel on your first day and as you settle in throughout your first year really matters, so we think our friendliness is a great reason to come here.
+The way a uni makes you feel on your first day and as you settle in really matters, so we think our friendliness is a great reason to come here.

-If you’re an international student, it might be reassuring to know that Leicester is one of the most diverse cities in the UK, and that diversity is reflected in our student population.
-With over 100 nationalities represented on campus, there’s likely to be a society here representing your country which will help you feel at home.
+If you’re an international student, it might be reassuring to know that Leicester is one of the most diverse cities in the UK.
+That diversity is reflected in our student population.
+With students from over 100 nationalities here, there’s likely to be a society representing your country which will help you feel at home.

-On top of this, Leicester has great transport links to London and Birmingham, so it’s easy to explore the UK and to access airports for when you want to visit home.
+On top of this, Leicester has great transport links to London and Birmingham.
+So it’s easy to explore the UK and to get to airports for when you want to visit home.

 Who isn’t the right fit for Leicester?

-The University of Leicester might not be the right fit for you if you’re looking for an inner-city experience.
-Although Leicester itself is a city, the university itself is just on the outskirts, so it has more of a campus feel.
+We might not be the right fit for you if you’re looking for an inner-city experience.
+Although Leicester itself is a city, the uni itself is just on the outskirts, so it has more of a campus feel.

 Any application tips?

-Entry requirements at Leicester usually range from around three A’s at A level for subjects like Medicine, down to three B’s for some of our social sciences, arts, and humanities degrees.
-We also welcome equivalent qualifications, including the IB, BTECs, access courses, and international qualifications, but do get in touch with our Admissions team if your specific qualifications aren’t listed on our website page for the subject you’re interested in.
+Entry requirements at Leicester usually range from around three A’s at A level for subjects like medicine, down to three B’s for some of our social sciences, arts, and humanities degrees.
+We also welcome equivalent qualifications, including the IB, BTECs, access courses, and international qualifications.
+Get in touch with our Admissions team if yours aren’t listed on our website page for the subject you’re interested in.

-When it comes to making your Personal Statement stand out, we’re really keen to see proactivity.
-Our motto is all about our students being citizens of change, so mention any positive changes you’ve made in your local community or in the industry you’re interested in.
-Show how you’ve gone the extra mile by doing any extra reading on your subject, mentioning any relevant podcasts you’ve been listening to, or any volunteering you’ve completed in your school or community.
+When it comes to making your personal statement stand out, we’re really keen to see proactivity.
+Our motto is all about our students being citizens of change.
+So mention any positive changes you’ve made in your local community or in the industry you’re interested in.
+Show how you’ve gone the extra mile by doing further reading on your subject, listening to relevant podcasts, or volunteering in your school or community.

 What’s the location like?

-The university is primarily campus-based, and it’s located on the edge of Leicester city centre – it’s about a 15-minute walk away.
+The uni is largely campus-based, and it’s on the edge of Leicester city centre – about a 15-minute walk away.
 It’s a small, close-knit campus, and it’s very easy to get from one side to the other.

 The city of Leicester itself has loads of bars, clubs, and restaurants to offer, plus several gelato shops!
 It’s a multicultural city, so you can expect exciting city-wide cultural festivals, including the second biggest Diwali festival outside of India.

-Because there are two universities in the city, the student population in Leicester is about 12%, so you can expect lots of student-friendly prices.
+Because there are two unis in the city, the student population in Leicester is about 12%, so you can expect lots of student-friendly prices.

 What facilities does the University of Leicester have to offer?

-The university campus has recently undergone a £500 million redevelopment, which has included a new school of business and a new Students’ Union building in the heart of the campus.
-In addition, the university boasts a £32 million library which was opened by the Queen.
+The campus has recently undergone a £500 million redevelopment.
+That's included a new school of business and a new Students’ Union building in the heart of the campus.
+In addition, the univ boasts a £32 million library which was opened by the Queen.

-Our world-class facilities include a genuine rocket in our physics department, plus our geography and geology department features a dinosaur skeleton!
+Our world-class facilities include a genuine rocket in our physics department, plus a dinosaur skeleton in our geography and geology department!

 Another fun fact: one of the smaller teaching buildings, College House, is where Sir David Attenborough grew up.
 His father, Frederick Attenborough, was principal of what was then called University College Leicester.